rehierl/abstract-properties/05-3-tree-traversal/_remarks.md

 - explain the inner structure of the pre-order trace

 remarks
-- this is on a subtle level essential (!)
-- the tags mislead to believe that a node corresponds with its tags and all its descendant nodes
-- it does not (!)

-remarks
 - in pre-order is dominant
 - child orders are sub-orders
 - the reason why preorder is dominant
 - order preserving in regards to all of the embedded suborders
 - including any child order
+level-order traversal
+- also in pre-order
+- however, a node and its child nodes are anyhting but in close proximity